 2: – IntegerInput

-On entry: , the number of columns of the matrix .
+On entry: , the order of the matrix .

 3: – Real (Kind=nag_wp) arrayInput/Output

 Note: the second dimension of the array a